lisavogtsf/tictactoe_js/README.md

 	* You will also need a variable to keep track of moves.
 As this will be used to indicate whether or not to draw an `X` or an `O`

 ##Bonus
-* Display a message to indicate which turn is about to be played.

 * After the necessary moves have been played, stop game and alert the winner if one player ends up winning with three in a row.
 	* Hint: Determine a set of winning combinations.
 Check those combinations on the board contents after every move.